 Appium is a single link in the chain called ‘mobile test automation’.
 Yet it has much attention focused on it.
 I’ve got it to work with my old Samsung Galaxy S4 phone (below).
 Interested?
+Learn more about mobile test automation and automation in general in our guide called “Test Automation: nearly everything you need to know.”

 Firstly, what’s Appium?
 It’s a mobile test automation tool which appeared around 2010 and has created quite a buzz since.
 Appium could make manual mobile testing history but at the same time it doesn’t seem to get stable roots.
 In this dummy-proof series, I’ll describe my experience in setting up the testing chain from the business-readable Gherkin script using Ruby code to ultimately make test automation work on a real mobile device.